Charles Keene (artist): Later years

-In 1879 Keene would switch residence to 239 Kings Road, Chelsea, which he occupied until his death walking daily to and from his house, 112 Hammersmith Road.
+In 1879 Keene switched residence to 239 Kings Road, Chelsea, which he occupied until his death walking daily to and from his house, 112 Hammersmith Road.
 In 1881 a volume of his Punch drawings was published by Messrs Bradbury & Agnew, with the title Our People.
 In 1883, Keene, who had previously been a strong man, developed symptoms of dyspepsia and rheumatism.
 By 1889 these had increased to an alarming degree, and he courageously for the last two years of his life bore the pain from his illness.
 He died unmarried, after a singularly uneventful life, and his body lies in Hammersmith cemetery.